 The installer for the Windows SDK for Windows 8 is not supported on Windows Vista and Windows 2008 Server.
 However, if you have another computer with a supported operating system, you can install the .NET Framework 4.5 SDK Tools on Windows 2008 Server by following these steps.

 - Run the Windows SDK for Windows 8 installer on a supported operating system (for example, Windows 7, or Windows 8).

-- Choose the following option on the Specify Location screen: Download the Windows SDK for installation on a separate computer.
+- On the Specify Location screen, select Download the Windows SDK for installation on a separate computer, and then click Next.

 - Answer the questions on the Join the Customer Experience Improvement Program (CEIP) screen.

 - On the next screen, choose the .NET Framework 4.5 Software Development Kit feature.
 Unselect all other features that can be unselected.

 - Go to the download location (specified in step 2) and find the following .NET Framework 4.5 SDK tool installer files:

 - You can copy these files to a Windows Vista or Windows 2008 Server computer within your organization.
 These files need to be copied to same directory on the Windows Vista or Windows 2008 Server computer.